 - ACCT 6264 – Planning for Estate Tax Issues: This course examines advanced strategies for maximizing personal goals related to property passing from one generation to the next.
 It emphasizes trust versus will planning.

-To learn more about how the 100% online MST from Northeastern University can propel you to the next stage of your career as a tax professional, check out the full curriculum.
+To learn more about how the 100% online MST from Northeastern University can propel you to the next stage of your career as a tax professional.